 While terrestrial radio may be losing some of its steam, another form of radio still provides a quality method for listeners to discover new bands and artists: internet radio.
 As it just so happens, internet radio is also the most accepting of unsolicited song submissions.

 Related Post: Learn how the length of your CD can vary depending on your marketing plan.

 I have the most luck with this type of radio station when I'm releasing new material.
-There are thousands upon thousands of indie radio stations that often focus on one or a small few genres.
-These are the ones that are most frequent in accepting and checking for unsigned radio submissions from independent artists with radio quality material.
+Thousands upon thousands of indie radio stations often focus on one or a small few genres.

 Related post: Read about how your submissions can stand out with a good bio.

 The only downside to these stations is that you may find a few that are popular enough to get your music actually heard, but many of them are just auto-playing a crap ton of music with little to no one actually listening to it.

 But there are still hundreds of independent stations that do have a great audience!